Viral 'Kia Challenge' targeting Kia, Hyundai drivers in Central Texas

 When it comes to this illegal trend circulating social media, thieves are taking cables like what you would use to charge a phone, breaking into the steering column and jamming the USB into parts of the car to start it, allowing them to take off without much time to notice.

-Nick parked his 2021 Hyundai Tucson at his apartment complex after work, just like any other night; however, when he went to use it the next morning, it was nowhere to be found.
+Strole parked his 2021 Hyundai Tucson at his apartment complex after work, just like any other night.
+However, when he went to use it the next morning, it was nowhere to be found.

-"I was like, maybe it's somewhere else.
+"I was like, 'Maybe it's somewhere else.'
 So I walk around the whole complex for like 25 minutes and I'm like, 'My car is nowhere to be found.'
 So I didn't know what to do.
-So I immediately called the police," said Strole.
+So I immediately called the police," Strole said.

-After a week of the police working to find Nick's car, he got the call.
+After a week of the police working to find Strole's car, he got the call.

 "They're like, 'You know, hey, we just found your car.
 It didn't have any plates on it.
 It's totally damaged.
-It looks like it was in a hit-and-run collision with another vehicle,'" said Strole.
+It looks like it was in a hit-and-run collision with another vehicle,'" Strole said.
 "Everything was there, but it was completely damaged, wrecked, smelt terrible.
 It's like someone was just living in it.
 Yeah, it was just a wild scenario."

 Last summer is when the trend began to gain a lot of traction, and West said his shop still sees these issues every single day.